 At the turn of the 20th century the Hollowshore yard had been bought by the Cremer family who owned local brick fields and ran a barge fleet.
 The next two owners, Jack Jobey and later the Tester family were strong supporters of the Oare Creek sailors and played major parts in the club’s formation.

-“In the beginning, three people – Jack Jobey, Eric Wiltshire and Reginald Wilkin – talked about forming a Yacht Club.
-At that time, Jack Jobey owned the yard and buildings at Hollowshore, as well as the pub, the ‘Shipwrights Arms’.
-The idea was soon to become a reality, and in 1953 Hollowshore Cruising Club was born.
+According to Ian Campbell, “In the beginning, three people – Jack Jobey, Eric Wiltshire and Reginald Wilkin – talked about forming a yacht club.
+At that time, Jack Jobey owned the yard and buildings at Hollowshore, as well as the pub, the Shipwright’s Arms.
+The idea was soon to become a reality.”

 The next item on the agenda was a design for a club burgee.

-At that time the discovery of a Viking Ship on Graveney Marshes, coupled with the premiere of the film ‘The Vikings’, made it seem logical to use the Viking ship profile on the burgee.
-It must be said that although some of the film was shot around Hollowshore, neither Kirk Douglas nor Tony Curtis came to Hollowshore!
-Some folk also believe that the story of Beowulf, the earliest known narrative poem in English, and one of the most famous works of Anglo-Saxon poetry, was set in these parts.
+At that time the discovery of a Viking Ship on Graveney Marshes, coupled with the premiere of the film ‘The Vikings’ (1958) made it seem logical to use the Viking ship profile on the burgee.
+But Harry Jobey says the philosophy of the burgee pre-dates the HCC.

 Click Here to see a gallery of photos from the old clubhouse